Philippine presidential line of succession: 1973–1984

-Cesar Virata as prime minister was the head of the executive committee created in 1973.
-The government body which was later abolished in 1984 could have assumed powers of the president, in an event President Ferdinand Marcos vacated the presidency.
+Cesar Virata as Prime Minister was head of the Executive Committee created in 1973 and abolished in 1984.
+The body could have assumed the powers of the presidency if Ferdinand Marcos, Sr. vacated the office.

-Under the 1973 constitution, the executive committee led by the prime minister was to exercise the powers and discharge the duties of the president, if the president-elect had died, failed to qualify, or if the president had not have been chosen.
-If the Batasang Pambansa, the national legislature, withdraws confidence in the prime minister, the legislature's speaker would have presided over the executive committee.
-In an absence of an executive committee, the Batasang Pambansa speaker would be acting president until a new president was elected or qualified.
-If the presidency was vacated with more than 18 months left in the term of the previous president, the Batasang Pambansa was obliged to organize a special election, with the elected president to serve the unexpired term of their predecessor.
+Under the 1973 constitution, the Executive Committee led by the Prime Minister of the Philippines was to exercise the powers and discharge the duties of the President, if the president-elect had died, failed to qualify, or if a President had not been chosen.
+If the Batasang Pambansa, the national legislature, withdraws confidence in the Prime Minister, its Speaker would have presided over the Executive Committee.
+In the absence of an Executive Committee, the Speaker would be acting President until a new President was elected or qualified.
+If the presidency was vacated with more than 18 months left in the term of the previous President, the Batasang Pambansa was obliged to organize a special election, with the elected President to serve the unexpired term of their predecessor.

-The executive committee was created under the said constitution, which should have at most 14 members and at least half of which should be Assemblymen.
-The executive committee assists the president in fulfilling their executive function.
+The Executive Committee was created under the said constitution, which should have at most 14 members and at least half of which should be Assemblymen.
+The Executive Committee was an advisory body assisting the President in fulfilling their executive function.

-There was uncertainty regarding the presidential line of succession during the later years of the presidency of Ferdinand Marcos, particularly in the 1980s.
-It is implied that the member who was deemed the best performing would be Marcos' successor whose health is already deteriorating.
-The failing economy at that time also called for the clarity on who exactly would succeed Marcos.
-In 1983, President Marcos announced who ever was prime minister at the time the presidency becomes vacant would succeed him.
-Among those who were considered as candidates to succeed Marcos are Prime Minister Cesar Virata who was chairman of the committee, and Imelda Marcos who is also a committee member, Marcos' wife and the first lady.
-A member of the committee, Emmanuel Pelaez lobbied for a constitutional amendment which would allow Prime Minister Virata to assume as acting president in an event Marcos vacates the presidency while Assemblyman Arturo Tolentino campaigned for the restoration of the post of vice president.
+There was uncertainty regarding the presidential line of succession in the later years of Ferdinand Marcos’ rule towards the mid-1980s.
+It is implied the member deemed the best performing would succeed Marcos, whose health was already deteriorating.
+Economic failure also called for clarity on the matter, so in 1983 Marcos himself announced the sitting Prime Minister would succeed him.
+Among those considered as candidates to succeed Marcos were Prime Minister Cesar Virata, who was Chairman of the Executive Committee, and First Lady Imelda Marcos who was also a committee member.
+A member of the Committee, former Vice-President Emmanuel Pelaez, lobbied for a constitutional amendment which would allow Prime Minister Virata to be acting president in the event Marcos vacated the presidency, while Assemblyman Arturo Tolentino campaigned for the restoration of the post of Vice- President.

 1984–1987

 Another plebiscite was held in 1984 which restored the position of vice president, as well as restoring the holder of the position as the first in line in the presidential succession.
 A vice president should have been elected in a scheduled national elections in 1987, which was never held because President Marcos announced snap elections in 1985.
 The ratified provisions of the 1984 plebiscite also obliged the speaker of the Batasang Pambansa to act as acting president should the presidency be vacated prior to the scheduled 1987 elections.
-Corazon Aquino was installed as president when President Ferdinand Marcos was removed from office in the People Power Revolution of 1986.
+Corazon Aquino was installed as president when President Ferdinand Marcos was ousted in the People Power Revolution of 1986.